wearablebp/wearablebp.github.io/docs/methods.md

 <h2> Eligibility Criteria </h2>
 1. Report a mean absolute error (MAE) or mean difference ± standard deviation of the error (ME) for SBP and DBP estimation
 2. Are written in the English language
-3. Claim to perform subject-level split or personalization
+3. Claim to perform subject split or personalization
 4. Do not temporally update models
 5. Perform experiments on human subjects
 6. Have number of test subjects greater than 1